nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_management_flag_cprstatus.md

 ## Patient Scenario ##

+CPR Status

-The CPR Status is the result of a clinical encounter, clinicians will assess the clincal benefit of providing CPR to the patient.
-Patient can make an advance decision to refuse treatment.
-The clinician decides the status of the flag during an encounter and also makes some observations about the patient.
+The CPR Status is the result of an encounter where clinicians will assess the clinical benefit of providing CPR to the patient.
+Clinicians must consider the wishes of the patient where they have made a legal Advance Decision to Refuse Treatment.

+The underlying reason for the CPR decision and the mental capacity of the patient at the time of this decision-making are recorded as observations.

-The Date time of CPR Status is captured as well as the review date, this is an ioptional entry to provide an agreed review date for the status.
-Blank implies that this is an indefinite decision.
-A CPR status that has gone beyond the review date in then invalid.
+The date and time of CPR Status (encounter) is captured as well as (optionally) a review date.

+The review date is an effective end date of this CPR status.
+Once the review date has passed, this CPR status becomes invalid.
+Where the review date is blank/null, this is an indefinite decision (at least until another CPR status is recorded with a later date and time.

-All none clinical participants are captured who may have had direct involvement or are notified of the decision at a later date.
+All non-clinical participants are captured who may have had direct involvement, as are others who have been notified of the decision later.

-Persons involved in discussion, Persons or organisations made aware of the decision, Professionals Involved In Decision, Professional endorsing this CPR status
+Another, more senior, professional must endorse the status where the professional recording the status does not have enough seniority to make the final decision.

 ## 1. Read ##